Sada Abe: Early 1930s

 In October 1934, Abe was arrested in a police raid on the unlicensed brothel at which she was working at the time.
 Kinnosuke Kasahara, a well-connected friend of the brothel owner, arranged for her release.
-Kasahara was attracted to Abe, finding that she had no debts, and with Abe's agreement, made her his mistress.
+Kasahara was attracted to Abe, finding that she had no debts, and with Abe's agreement made her his mistress.
 He set up a house for Abe on December 20, 1934, and also provided her with an income.
-In his deposition to the police, he remembered, "She was really strong, a real powerful one.
+In his deposition to police, he remembered, "She was really strong, a real powerful one.
 Even though I am pretty jaded, she was enough to astound me.
 She wasn't satisfied unless we did it two, three, or four times a night.
 To her, it was unacceptable unless I had my hand on her private parts all night long… At first it was great, but after a couple of weeks I got a little exhausted."
 When Abe suggested that Kasahara leave his wife to marry her, he refused.
-She then asked Kasahara to allow her to take another lover, which he also refused to do.
-Afterwards, their relationship ended, and, to escape him, Abe left for Nagoya.
+She then asked Kasahara to allow her to take another lover, which he also refused.
+Their relationship ended and, to escape him, Abe left for Nagoya.
 Kasahara ended his testimony with an angry remark about Abe: "She is a slut and a whore.
 And as what she has done makes clear, she is a woman whom men should fear."
 Likewise, Abe remembered Kasahara in less than flattering terms, saying, "He didn't love me and treated me like an animal.
 He was the kind of scum who would then plead with me when I said that we should break up."

-In Nagoya, in 1935, again intending to leave the sex industry, Abe began working as a maid at a restaurant.
+In Nagoya, again intending to leave the sex industry, Abe began working as a maid at a restaurant.
 She soon became romantically involved with a customer at the restaurant, Gorō Ōmiya, a professor and banker who aspired to become a member of the Diet of Japan.
-Knowing that the restaurant would not tolerate a maid having sexual relations with clients, and having become bored with Nagoya, she returned to Tokyo in June. Ōmiya met Abe in Tokyo and, finding that she had previously contracted syphilis, paid for her stay at a hot springs resort in Kusatsu from November until January 1936.
+Knowing that the restaurant would not tolerate a maid having sexual relations with clients, and having become bored with Nagoya, Abe returned to Tokyo in June 1935. Ōmiya met her there and, finding that she had previously contracted syphilis, paid for her stay at a hot springs resort in Kusatsu from November 1935 until January 1936.
 In January, Ōmiya suggested that Abe could become financially independent by opening a small restaurant and recommended that she should start working as an apprentice in the restaurant business.